alexvornsand/hanabi-challenges/ARCHITECTURE.md

-# Hanabi Challenges – Architecture Overview
+# Hanabi Events – Architecture Overview

-This document describes the high-level architecture of the Hanabi Challenges application, covering the backend structure, database relationships, API layer, testing strategy, and upcoming frontend plans.
+This document describes the high-level architecture of the Hanabi Events application, covering the backend structure, database relationships, API layer, testing strategy, and upcoming frontend plans.
+(The project was originally framed around “challenges” and now uses “events” as the primary concept.)

 ---